-Temporary difference for which no deferred tax asset has been recognised 2,076,129 3,262,441

-Potential tax benefit @ 30% 622,839 978,732
+Temporary difference for which no deferred tax asset has been recognized Potential tax benefit @ 30%

 (e) Tax consolidation legislation

 CAP-XX Limited and its wholly owned Australian controlled entities have implemented the tax consolidation legislation as of 1 July 2002.
 The accounting policy in relation to this legislation is set out in note 1(h).
 CAP-XX Limited has not recognised any tax consolidation distribution from or to wholly owned tax consolidated entities.